KenKundert/sshconfig/doc/examples.rst

-Another common situation is that your are behind an oppressive corporate firewall that blocks all traffic except that which passes through a specific proxy server.
+Another common situation is that your are behind an oppressive corporate firewall that blocks all traffic except that which passes through a specific pass-through proxy server.
 In this case they often perform deep packet inspection on the traffic in order to discover and block traffic they find undesirable.
 SSH traffic is often one of their targets.
 In this case you can often get through by embedding your SSH traffic in an SSL/TLS tunnel.
-Doing so encrypts the traffic and makes it look like normal web traffic, making it impossible to determine the type of traffic.
+Doing so encrypts the traffic and makes it look like normal web traffic, making it impossible to filter out without also risking filtering out normal web traffic.
 In this case, a remote proxy is required at the destination to extract the SSH traffic from the SSL/TLS tunnel:

 .. image:: figures/proxy3.svg
     :width: 100%